mohdzez/edgeLedger/README.md

-# edgeLedger
+# EdgeLedger

-tecnologies used :
- - HTML
- - CSS
- - JavaScript
+A site that encourages the use of flexbox and introduces basic responsiveness.

-Its a website from Brad Traversy's course ,
+This is a website from Brad Travercy's HTML and CSS Course.
-Its use to encoursge the use of flex box , its open sourse and can be used as a template , fairly responsive